 Choosing the right buffer/polisher for your boat size

 For small boats, a variable speed orbital works best.
 Larger vessels need a rotary buffer for efficiency.
 New boat owners should start with dual-action models.
 Match the tool to your gelcoat condition.
 Lightweight buffing machines prevent arm fatigue.
 Avoid overpowered units that risk damage.
 Check boating forum recommendations for your boat type.
 Hull Truth members favor 3M systems.
+Proper tools make the job easier.
+Your arms will thank you later.

 Essential buffing pads: wool vs. foam pads for different stages